18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 Now take the time to consider the following questions, writing notes in your notebook and then grabbing a colleague to discuss and trade stories and answers:

-1. "As a X, I want to Y, so I can Y” &mdash; think about how this applies to your state’s projects.
+1. "As a X, I want to Y, so I can Z” &mdash; think about how this applies to your state’s projects.
 Do the projects have the same user stories or do they differ?
 If they differ, how?
 2. Think of who might do this work on your projects.
 They might not always have the title “UX designer,” as Anisse mentions in the video, she has had to play multiple roles on her projects.
 Can you think of specific people who do this?
 What are their titles?
 How does the team split the work?
 3. What personas could work well in your projects?
 Brainstorm some with a friend and write them down to share when we meet as a larger group.